marcelatuler/Private-Blockchain-Proof-of-Trust/README.md

 # Blockchain-Reputation-Based-Consensus for private blockchain

-* Each simulation contains especific files and codes due each simulation has a different goal
+Each simulation contains especific files and codes due each simulation has a different goal.

-* To run each of them just download and unzip the simulation, set a time and runs the main.py with python3
+## Usage
+To run the simulation, specify the time *Simulation_steps* in the const.py file Others variables also can be defined in the const.py file

-* additional packages may be required
+Aditional Packages may be required.
+- Scipy
+- Threading
+- RSA
+- BloomFilter
+- Networkx